 Deviled eggs, like cupcakes, house-made charcuterie, and hard cider, are having their moment, and I can’t say I’m sorry to see this trend everywhere I eat.

 God knows I can’t resist one, whether it’s topped with candied bacon, filled with radishes and caviar, or just on its own as a good old throwback appetizer.

-However, I don’t think that even somewhere as painfully hip as The Spotted Pig has ever thought to update its bar menu with one of the more colorful components of a well-dressed Pennsylvania buffet: the beet-pickled egg.
+However, I don’t think that even somewhere as painfully hip as The Spotted Pig has ever thought to update its bar menu with one of the more colorful components of a well-dressed Pennsylvania buffet: beet-pickled eggs.

 - 1 cup distilled white vinegar

-- 1 large beet, peeled and cut into wedges
+- 1 medium beet, peeled and cut into wedges

 - 1 bay leaf